 Unlike assault or kidnapping, he would have to wait until Monday to be transported to the Bangkok Immigration Detention Centre.
 Note that they only move prisoners twice a week from Pattaya to the IDC.
 From here you will be brought before the court and fined.

 The IDC is located in Suan Plu and they hold people who have overstayed their visas or people applying for refugee status.
 The lockup is normally arranged according to nationalities so as to avoid conflict.
 There is an Asian side and a Western side.
+Always take advice from our immigration lawyer in Thailand.

 The IDC is open to the public so if you are being deported your friends can take you fresh clothing while they are there.
 You will have to pay for your own flight ticket home as the Thai government does not pay for this.
 Normally you can make arrangements with your Embassy as the US Embassy does offer to loan you the money for your flight but will take your passport back to the US until you have repaid them their money.